cantide5ga/pluto-rd/README.md

 ```

 ###Styling
 You may notice that a bare minimum functionally working Blog has no styling and looks terrible ([or may be exactly what you want](http://motherfuckingwebsite.com/)).
 Again, Pluto Rd has no opinions on this.
-Use the apptly named selectors to get that perfect juxtaposition with the rest of your site:
+Use the aptly named selectors to get that perfect juxtaposition with the rest of your site:

 *Blog selectors*